Drug and Alcohol Rehab Centers in Georgia, GA

 Before admission, navigators provide patients with a detailed list of important items to bring, as well as a list of items that are prohibited from facility grounds, depending on which facility you or your loved one attends.13 Packing list should be in accordance with the particular rehabilitation center’s policy.
 Each facility’s specific policy on electronics can be a little different, so if it’s important to the patient, they should ask the staff for details before choosing a facility.14

-Some specific adjustments need to be taken into consideration when packing for treatment in GA, like the state climate, temperatures, and season.
+Some specific adjustments need to be taken into consideration when packing for treatment in Georgia, like the state climate, temperatures, and season.
 Tropical air dominates the climate in the summertime, with cooler polar air being quite common during other seasons, with drier east-central parts.
 Northern GA, has more evenly distributed rain throughout the seasons, with summer rains in the southern or coastal parts.
 Snow is pretty rare, except for the mountainous counties.15

 - 93 or 26.0% are private non-profit.